EpiLink/EpiLink/docs/Api.md

   "contacts": [ /* ... */ ]
 }
 ```
+* `title` is the name of the instance
+* `logo` is a URL to the logo of the instance, either absolute (`https://...`) or with a trailing slash (in which case it will always be `/api/v1/meta/logo`)
+* `background` is a URL to the background of the instance that should be shown on the login page, either absolute (`https://...`) or with a trailing slash (in which case it will always be `/api/v1/meta/background`)

-The `authorizeStub` values are OAuth2 authorization links (the ones you use for retrieving an authorization code) that are only missing a redirect URI.
+* The `authorizeStub` values are OAuth2 authorization links (the ones you use for retrieving an authorization code) that are only missing a redirect URI.
 Append your own URI there.
 Don't forget to escape it for HTTP! (i.e. append `&redirect_uri=https%3A%2F%2Fmyexample.com%2F...` to the `authorizeStub` field).

-`idPrompt` is the text that should be shown below the "I want EpiLink to remember my identity" checkbox.
+* `idPrompt` is the text that should be shown below the "I want EpiLink to remember my identity" checkbox.
 It is inline HTML that is meant to be embedded within a web page.

-`footerUrls` is a list of [FooterUrl](#footerurl) objects, each describing a link that should be displayed in the footer.
+* `footerUrls` is a list of [FooterUrl](#footerurl) objects, each describing a link that should be displayed in the footer.
 These links are customized by the back-end.

-`contacts` is a list of [ContactInformation](#contactinformation) objects, each describing a person that can be contacted (e.g. an instance maintainer).
+* `contacts` is a list of [ContactInformation](#contactinformation) objects, each describing a person that can be contacted (e.g. an instance maintainer).
 May be empty. *(since version 0.2.0)*

 #### FooterUrl